wp-plugins/dynamic-headers/readme.txt

 It is advised that most users simply use Option 1 as it is significantly more simple.

-**Note:** This function can return NULL or the string ‘None’ if there are no headers for the current page.
+**Note:** This function can return NULL or the string "None" if there are no headers for the current page.

 **Important Notes**: On archive pages, the header media is controlled by the first post in the list.
-We plan to add control for archives pages separately in a future release, but for now, be aware that the first post on an archives page controls that page’s header.
+We plan to add control for archives pages separately in a future release, but for now, be aware that the first post on an archives page controls that page's header.